hdodov/modalite/README.md

 <p data-open-modal="my-modal">Open the modal!</p>
 ```

-You just need to make sure the modal is invisible by default with CSS and add some styles that show it when it has the `modal-visible` class.
+You just need to add some CSS to make the modal is invisible by default and add some styles that show it when it has the `modal-visible` class.

 # Remote modals
 They rock!
 Have a 5MB Privacy Policy?
 Remote modals are the way.
 No need to demolish your page loading times with something nobody's going to read. **Ever.** Simply load all of that text when the modal is opened.
-This way, if your visitor isn't interested in your Privacy Policy, he wouldn't have to wait for it to load with your other page elements.
+This way, if your visitor isn't interested in your Privacy Policy, he wouldn't have to wait for it to load in those crucial first seconds of his visit.

 ## How do remote modals work?
 When the modal is opened, its contents are searched for elements with the `data-modal-remote` attribute.
 It should hold the URL to the desired resource.
 However, DOM operations can be costly, especially for large elements.
 Suppose you decided to actually splatter that Privacy Policy directly in your modal.
 It could have thousands of elements... searching for an attribute that might not even exist will be a huge overhead.